 Collars and Leashes: Right now our dogs have on Blueberry collars which we purchased on Amazon.
 These collars are strong and easily buckle on and off when they come out of their crates.
 I also really like the paracord collars from Leashes by Liz.
 They’re super soft and easily adjustable.

 We use a 6 foot basic black nylon leash from Petsmart.
-Since we travel a lot with our dogs, most places require them to be on a leash 6 feet or less.
+Since we travel a lot with our dogs, most places require them to be on a short leash.
 Labs are strong and because ours don’t regularly leash walk since they have free reign of our back yard, we use Easy Walk Harnesses.
 These are safe, effective, and keep them from pulling.
 They’ve learned very quickly how to walk with them and we feel safe even letting Noah take a leash.

 Our veterinarian highly recommends beef marrow bones for chewing and keeping our dogs teeth clean.
 We purchase only beef bones made in the USA, for authenticity reasons.
 Our dogs love the Redbarn peanut butter filled marrow bones.
-And just a tip: never purchase the filled cow hooves unless you want your house to smell like a cat hoarder without a litter box.
+And just a tip: I’d skip on the filled cow hooves.
+They smell horrific.
 Seriously, the most disgusting things ever!

 Training: Our dogs know basic commands which are taught using positive reinforcement.
 Honestly, I lack skills in anything past the basics in the training department, so I defer to the pros if you have a really hard to train dog or want to do teach more advanced skills.
 We use small training treats for rewards.
 With multiple dogs, I highly suggest training them separately so you have that dogs full attention.